Priya129/ecommerce/README.md

 # eCommerceApp

 eCommerceApp is a Flutter-based mobile application designed to provide a seamless shopping experience.
 It features product listing with pagination, category-based search and filters, cart management, and secure payments using Stripe.
-The app supports offline functionality using Hive and integrates push notifications with OneSignal.
-Firebase is used for authentication and storing user orders in Firestore.
+The app supports offline functionality using Hive.
+Firebase is used for storing user orders in Firestore.

 ## Features